 “Surely you’re not implying--” Bebid said.

-Vasher gritted his teeth, thumb bending his spoon slightly in annoyance.
-“Enough, Bebid,” he said.
-“The only ones who spend any amount of time in the Court are the scribes and the priests, and both have taken your oaths.
-We both know it’s all part of the game.”
+Vasher gritted his teeth, bending his spoon with his finger in annoyance.
+“Enough, Bebid.
+We both know that your oaths are all just part of the game.”
+He leaned in.

-Vasher leaned in.
 “And I really hate games.”

 Bebid paled slightly, and didn’t touch his meal.
 Vasher eyed his spoon with annoyance, bent it back, calming himself.
 He shoveled in another spoonful of rice, mouth burning slightly from the spices.
-He’d never really believed in letting food sit around uneaten--you never knew when you’d have to break out of a place in a hurry.
+He’d never really believed in letting food sit around uneaten--you never knew when you’d have to run away in a hurry.

 “There have been. . .rumors,” Bebid finally said.
-“This goes beyond simple Court politics, Vasher--beyond games played between Gods, baiting one another.
+“This goes beyond simple Court politics, Vasher--beyond games played between Gods.
 This is something very real, and very quiet.
 Quiet enough that most of the priests only hear hints of it.
 That’s hard to do, in such a closed place as the Court.”

 Vasher continued to eat.

-“There is a faction of the Court who is pushing us to attack Idris,” Bebid continued.
+“There is a faction of the Court who is pushing us to attack Idris,” Bebid said.
 “Though I can’t fathom why.”

 “Don’t be an idiot,” Vasher said, wishing he had more tea to wash down the rice.
-“We both know why it’s a sound idea for Hallandren to slaughter every person up in those highlands.”
+“We both know it’s a sound idea for Hallandren to slaughter every person up in those highlands.”

 “Royals,” Bebid said quietly.

 Vasher nodded.
 They were called rebels.
-But, in truth, it had been the Hallandren monarchy that had fled up to the highlands to found their new kingdom.
-That bloodline was a challenge to the Court of Gods.
-The Idris were only mortal men, true, but they were supposedly the line of the First Returned.
+But, in truth, those ‘rebels’ were composed of the true Hallandren royal family, who had fled there during the Manywar.
+Mortal men or not, their bloodline was a challenge to the Court of Gods.

 Any good monarch knew that the first thing you needed for stability was to execute anyone who had a better claim on the throne than yourself.
 After that, it was usually a good idea to execute everyone who thought they might have a better claim on the throne than yourself.